cj-hilder/ble-hr-tool/README.md

 A healthy adult at rest typically scores in the range of 40–70.
 With active dysautonomia, scores of 10–25 are common and are not cause for alarm — they reflect the current state of the ANS, not a permanent ceiling.
 Scores below 10 suggest significant sympathetic dominance or ANS depletion.

-Consistent morning readings — taken at the same time each day, before getting up, after a few minutes of quiet rest — will give the most comparable longitudinal data.
+Consistent morning readings — taken at the same time each day, before getting up or after a few minutes of quiet rest — will give the most comparable longitudinal data.

 ### Hardware requirement

 Like the RFB resonance score, the HRV Index requires a sensor that exposes raw RR intervals.
 The **Polar H10** chest strap is strongly recommended.
-Optical wrist sensors and most sports watches that report only a rolling-averaged HR will produce a `--` result regardless of your actual HRV.
+Optical wrist sensors and most sports watches that report only a rolling-averaged HR cannot be used for HRV readings.

 ---